 Education & Certification

-Undergraduate Degree: The University of West Florida - Bachelors, Math
+Undergraduate Degree: The University of West Florida - Bachelor of Science, Mathematics

-Graduate Degree: University of Hawaii at Manoa - Masters, Masters of Education in Teaching
+Graduate Degree: University of Hawaii at Manoa - Masters in Education, High School Teaching

 reading, traveling to new places, spending time with my dog